NETWAYS/advanced-puppet-training/files/03_augeas.md

  * Create a new subclass called `augeas`
  * Make sure that `X11Forwarding` is set to `no` using augeas
  * Add a smoke test and apply your manifest
+* Bonus:
- * Optional: Add a smoke test using your both subclasses and apply it
+ * Add a smoke test using your both subclasses and apply it

 !SLIDE supplemental exercises